Alternate Rogue

 13th-level Ruffian Archetype feature

 You have a knack for finding criminal connections in any city.
-You learn the Clandestine Source Exploit, but it doesn't count against your total number of Exploits Known.
+You learn the Clandestine Source Exploit.
+It does not count against your Exploits Known, but you cannot replace it.

 Dodge & Counter